Ferrari Purosangue

-The Ferrari Purosangue (Type F175) is a high-performance luxury SUV by Italian automobile manufacturer Ferrari that was introduced on 13 September 2022.
+The Ferrari Purosangue (Type F175) is a high-performance mid-size luxury crossover SUV by Italian automobile manufacturer Ferrari that was introduced on 13 September 2022.
 It is Ferrari's first production 4-door vehicle and sport utility vehicle, and competes with other high-performance SUVs, such as the Lamborghini Urus and Aston Martin DBX.

 The Purosangue is based on the same platform as the Ferrari Roma coupe and features fastback reminiscent styling.
 It has front-opening rear doors (with a fixed B-pillar), a configuration which aids ingress and egress of the rear seat.
 On multiple occasions, Ferrari has denied building an SUV; the Purosangue is strictly referred to by the manufacturer as FUV (Ferrari Utility Vehicle).

-The Purosangue was awarded the Compasso d’Oro industrial design award in 2024.
+The Purosangue was awarded the Compasso d'Oro industrial design award in 2024.